Effective Date – July 1st 2021

 Airline Clubs and Known Traveler Programs

-The Company does not reimburse employees for memberships in airline clubs or programs to expedite security screening.
+The Company does not reimburse employees for memberships in airline clubs or programs to expedite security screening [ie, Clear or TSA Pre Check].

 Employees are not authorized to hire private planes nor pilot themselves or Collibra employees on company business.